Any Science Fiction show, when they leave their station/ship/plot device. And sometimes when they're still on it.

 Life had great cinematography, and also showed the LA area to good effect.

-Life On Mars went out of its way to establish its version of the Seventies, down to copying lighting and cinematography techniques from Seventies films and television.
+Life on Mars (2006) went out of its way to establish its version of the Seventies, down to copying lighting and cinematography techniques from Seventies films and television.
 A prime example of Real Is Brown.

 Lost.
 The directors of the show not only used the gorgeous vistas of Hawai'i (where they actually shot) really well, but they also created really meaningful establishing shots.
 No generic, CSI-style flyovers here, folks.

 Mad Men has ridiculous amounts of detail in the backgrounds and props, things that add character but never, ever get used.
 One hotel room gets a suit valet (thing you hang a suit on), a bottle of liquor in the background, clothes and pocket-stuff, cuff links... and none of it is used or referred to, but captures the era.